What is non-verbal reasoning?

 Non-verbal reasoning – sounds daunting!

-‘Non-verbal reasoning is problem-solving based around pictures, diagrams and shapes, rather than words,’ explains Stephen McConkey, a headteacher and author of the Learning Together practice books.
+‘Non-verbal reasoning is problem-solving based around pictures, diagrams and shapes, rather than words,’ explains Stephen McConkey of Eleven Plus Exam Papers.
 Unlike verbal reasoning, it’s not as reliant on the English language; rather, the questions use drawings, shapes or codes, and your child will need to work out sequences, similarities and differences between these figures or break the code.

 Non-verbal reasoning tests are designed to see how your child can use critical thinking and logic to solve problems, and are an indication of their mathematical capabilities and powers of deduction.
 From this, the theory is that the examining body can get a picture of your child’s potential and intelligence, rather than their learned ability.

 The questions in a non-verbal reasoning test are based around mathematical concepts such symmetry, rotation, mirroring, shape, size and direction, and involve diagrams rather than words.
 Typical questions include:

 - Spotting the odd shape out (e.g. a four-sided shape in a group of three-sided shapes)

 - Working out what a shape would look like when folded